Skip to Main Content

 1. Art and Science Project

-To develop community engagement and conversation in reproductive, maternal and sexual health, the Center commissioned recent UCLA graduate, Saskia Baden MFA to create provocative art pieces as a mechanism towards community and public engagement in reproductive maternal and sexual health.
-For more information, please refer here.
+To develop conversation around reproductive, maternal and sexual health, CRSHE commissioned recent UCLA graduate Saskia Baden M.F.A. to create provocative art pieces as a mechanism toward community and public engagement.